 We’ll visit Memnon Colossi, two of the most imposing ancient Egyptian statues still standing, on the way back to the East bank of the Nile.
 The statues are an incredible 60 feet tall and are thought to weigh around 700 tons each.

 We’ll check in to our Nile cruise and enjoy lunch, and this evening we’ll visit Luxor temple.
-For the next four nights, we’ll call a 5-star boat our home, as we cruise between Luxor and Aswan on the Nile River.
-On the boat, we’ll have time to rest, participate in fun cultural activities, and share our excitement for the wonder around us!
+For the next four nights, we’ll call a 5-star ship our home, as we cruise between Luxor and Aswan on the Nile River.
+During the cruise, we’ll have time to rest, participate in fun cultural activities, and share our excitement for the wonder around us!

 On day 7, we’ll explore Karnack Temple.
 Karnack is a group of temples surrounded by one enclosure wall that is dedicated to the god Amon-Ra.
 Approximately 30 pharaohs contributed to these buildings.
 It was completely buried in sand for many centuries which allowed it to be one of the most preserved temples in the land.
 The temple has many beautifully decorated columns, a huge open court, a massive façade, a huge pylon, and two seated statues of Ramses II.